ebeyler/variational_inference_quatum_entropy/README.md

 # Variational Inference on the Boolean Hypercube with the Quantum Entropy

-Code associated with the paper "Variational Inference on the Boolean Hypercube with the Quantum Entropy".
+Code associated with the paper [Variational Inference on the Boolean Hypercube with the Quantum Entropy](https://proceedings.mlr.press/v258/beyler25a.html).

 ## Installation